debajyotidasgupta/Machine-Learning/assignment/Decision_Tree/README.md

 # Directions to use the code
 1. Download this directory into your local machine

-2. Ensure all the necessary dependencies with required version and latest version of Python3 are available (verify with `requirements.txt`)
+2. Ensure all the necessary dependencies with required version and latest version of Python3 are available (verify with `requirements.txt`)  <br>
-- `pip3 install -r requirements.txt`
+ `pip3 install -r requirements.txt`

-3. Run specific functions with the aid of `problem.py`
+3. Run specific functions with the aid of `problem.py` <br>
-- `python3 problem.py`
+ `python3 problem.py`

+# For giving the input height for the Question 1
+- Using the default full height <br>
+`python3 problems.py`

+- Giving input height (say 5) -- height should ne a positive integer or -1 <br>
+`python3 problems.py --height 5`

+- For more help regarding the arguments <br>
+`python3 problems.py --help`

 # For Windows Users
 1. Make sure Graphviz is installed